go101/immutable-value-proposal/README.md

   of no-reference types and array types with no-reference element types) are the mutable types themselves.

 A notation `v.fixed` is introduced to convert a value `v` of type `T` to a `T.fixed` value.
-Note, similar to the immutable type notation, `.fixed` must be the last portion in an expression.

 The **basic assignment/binding rules**:
 1. `*.mutable` values can be bound/assigned to a `*.mutable` value.